LONDON – Ashley Cole could become the first England player to be omitted from a game because he is so unpopular and anti-social.

 My guess is that Chelsea will say that internal disciplinary action will be taken against Terry but it will remain private.

-His offense, like that of Cole, was committed in pubic so why should the public not know the punishment?
+His offense, like that of Cole, was committed in public so why should the public not know the punishment?

 Why the secrecy?